DazKins/crudly-docs/Getting Started (Crudly Web).md

 <img src="./.media/perfect-pets-tables-created.png" width="800">

 Now we've finished creating our tables we are ready to start using them in our applications!
+Head back to the [root "Getting Started"](./Getting%20Started.md) page for the next steps